 Available to all commercial plan members.
 Not applicable to Medicare plan members.

-Telemedicine is commonly referred to as a virtual visit or a video visit.
-Members see a doctor through real-time, Skype-like technology—using a smartphone, tablet or computer.
+These services are sometimes called video visits, telemedicine or telemental health.
+Members see a provider for urgent medical care or behavioral health services through real-time, Skype-like technology—using a smartphone, tablet or computer.
 This allows them the option to get care without needing to travel to a provider's office, urgent care center, or emergency room.

-Coverage with Doctor on Demand is primarily for on-demand, minor urgent care medical visits such as cold and flu, rashes and skin issues, upset stomach, and pediatric issues.
-The most common conditions treated are depression, relationship issues, workplace stress, social anxiety, addiction, trauma and loss.
+Doctor on Demand: Doctor on Demand also offers behavioral health care.
+The most common conditions that Doctor on Demand treats are depression, relationship issues, workplace stress, social anxiety, addiction, trauma and loss.
 The service is not meant for crisis or emergency situations.
 Anyone experiencing a crisis or emergency should call 911 or go to the nearest emergency room.2

 Use these tools to promote virtual visits and help your members set up accounts to get care when they need it.

 1Doctor on Demand physicians do not prescribe Schedule I-IV DEA controlled substances, and may elect not to treat or prescribe other medications based on what is clinically appropriate.